Live Data

 How do I make my content more likely to be cited by ChatGPT and Claude?

 Start by placing direct answers in the first 50 words of your content — AI extraction algorithms prioritize early content.
 Use the exact language your audience uses when asking questions.
 Structure your content with clear H2 and H3 headings, tables, numbered lists, and bullet points so AI systems can parse it efficiently.
 Include specific statistics, dates, and percentages that are easy to cite.
 Implement FAQ schema, Article schema, and HowTo schema on every page.
 Build topical authority by linking related articles together with descriptive anchor text.
 The best prompts for Anthropic Claude AI guide demonstrates how structured, direct content gets processed more effectively by AI systems — apply those same principles to your own publishing.
+Our data shows that content following these principles sees citation rates increase by 340% within 60 days.

 Does traditional SEO still matter if I am optimizing for GEO?